Hi-Folks/lara-sock/README.md

 ## Installing LaraSock

-The LaraSock `hi-folks/lara-sock` is provided as PHP package that you can install in your Laravel project.
+The LaraSock `hi-folks/lara-sock` is provided as a PHP package that you can install in your Laravel project.
-To install the package you can use `composer require`:
+To install the package, you can use `composer require` command:

 ```bash
 composer require hi-folks/lara-sock